Sahilskp/EmailReader/README.md

 ### Proposed Solution

+A solution will be developed n Azure cloud serverless components, Azure Logic App and Azure Function.
+The storage is Azure data lake storage.

  - Trigger the Logic App on arrival of the specific email.

  - Read email with URL and send the email body to a Function App